map-of-pi/map-of-pi-frontend-react/README.md

 ### Execute the Development Server

 - Execute `npm run dev` to spin up a dev server.
-- Navigate to http://localhost:3000/ in your browser.
+- Navigate to http://localhost:4200/ in your browser.
+- Execute **[Backend Local Execution](https://github.com/map-of-pi/map-of-pi-backend-react/blob/dev/README.md#backend-local-execution)** for integration testing.
     - The application will automatically reload if you change any of the source files.
+    - For local debugging in VS Code, attach the runtime server accordingly.
     - Lint errors will be displayed in the console.

 ### Execute Unit Tests